nyannickandre/Project1_ML/README.md

 - The code will then display the accuracy, confusion matrix and F1-score of the model on the train dataset.

 - The test dataset labels are then obtained by preprocessing the dataset, then using the weigth calculated in the training part.
-Finally the ids and labels are written into a csv file that can be submitted on the comprtition platform.
+Finally the IDs and labels are written into a csv file that can be submitted on the comprtition platform.

 **NOTE**: The `opti_param.py` file follows the structure of `run.py` but iterates on the degree and/or the lambdas to find the optimal paramaters by finding the combination that produced the best accuracy.